opelz/podman-secure-nginx-proxy/README.md

 This repo will set up a similar "Automated Nginx Reverse Proxy mechanism" using podman.

-Also it will add optional features from other popular repositoies such as automatic SSL renewal using Let's encrypt and a bit of fail2ban for Nginx.
+Also it will add optional Nginx features from other popular repositoies such as automatic SSL renewal using Let's encrypt, modsecurity and a bit of fail2ban to make your reverse proxy a bit more secure and production ready.

 [1]: https://github.com/jwilder/docker-gen
 [2]: http://jasonwilder.com/blog/2014/03/25/automated-nginx-reverse-proxy-for-docker/